laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::

 :::::{tab-item} DuckDB
-DuckDB registers a view over the collection's S3 paths via `httpfs`.
-The view is lazy — nothing is read until a SQL query is issued.
+DuckDB registers a lazy view over the collection's S3 paths via `httpfs`.
+No data is read until a query is issued.

 ```python
 import duckdb